Find a celebration near you!

 String Together

-Free events to improve your guitar playing, with a free string change session, free chord book, and free guitar lesson — no strings attached.
+Free events to improve your guitar playing, with a free string change session courtesy of Elixir Strings, and free guitar lessons — no strings attached.